 Success Rates for Franchises vs. Startups

 In a study conducted by FranNet, it was concluded that 92 percent of franchises were still in business after two years and 85 percent after the first five years.
 Compare that to independent businesses: Investopedia reports that 25 percent fail within their first year.
-50 percent of the remaining fail within five years while 30 percent of the remaining stay in business for 10 years.
+Fifty percent of the remaining fail within five years, while 30 percent of the remaining stay in business for ten years.

-Bottom line, franchises have a higher overall success rate than startups.
-Franchises operate under a predetermined business model that has already brought success while independent businesses make adjustments and decisions to their business model as they go.
+The bottom line, franchises have a higher overall success rate than startups.
+Franchises operate under a predetermined business model that has already brought success, while independent businesses make adjustments and decisions to their business model as they go.

-However, not every franchise is a safe bet and not every independent business is destined to flop, which is why it is so important to do your research.
+However, not every franchise is a safe bet, and not every independent business is destined to flop, so it is important to research and compare franchise opportunities.

 Individual franchise success rates vary from as low as 40 percent to as high as 100 percent.
-For example, Pinch a Penny., Mathnasium Learning Centers, and HomeVestors of America are among some of the highest-rated franchise brands (according to franchisee satisfaction data collected by FBR).
-Be sure to investigate the success rate of any franchise that you are looking into and talk to franchisee owners.
+Be sure to investigate the success rate of any franchise you are looking into and talk to franchisee owners.

 Buying a franchise allows you the opportunity to decide whether you want to purchase a fully operational location or start your own business from scratch at a new location.
-There are different opportunities available in each state — Texas, California, New York and Illinois, for example, have ample franchising opportunities spanning nearly every industry.
+Different opportunities are available in each state—Texas, California, New York, and Illinois, for example, have ample franchising opportunities spanning nearly every industry.
 Keep in mind, however, that franchises may have availability restrictions based on how many stores already exist in a geographical area.
 These restrictions don’t pertain to independent businesses, of course.

 Time to Profitability